How to Stop Frizzy Hair

 You don’t have to put up with dry, frizzy hair.
 You can do something about it.

-If you are a regular reader of our blogs, you’ll know that we’ve been working with hair for many years.
-I know from experience that where there’s a hair problem, such as how to straighten frizzy hair, there’s always a solution.
+If you are a regular reader of our blogs, you’ll know that I’ve been working with hair for many years.
+I know from experience that where there’s a hair problem, such as how to smooth frizzy hair, there’s always a solution.

-So it’s time to take the bull by the horns, or the frizz by the halo, as it were, and tame that frizz.
+So I encourage you to take the bull by the horns, or the frizz by the halo, as it were, and tame that frizz.

 This blog is all about taking the frizz out of your hair and out of your life.